 Medair is aware that the outbound payload can be limited by the length and conditions of airstrips and by the need of carrying fuel for the return trip so lower payloads are acceptable if dependent on these conditions.

-These flights will be the bulk of Medair bookings, so Medair would like its preferred supplier to have multiple of these aircrafts available.

-This will typically be used for medevacs, security evacuations, staff visiting the field on a day trip or small cargo flights.
+The requested services might include reason of medevacs, security evacuations, staff visiting the field on a day trip or small cargo flights.

-For our static sites, Leer location we are normally able to plan well in advance, but for our other destinations, the Emergency Response areas, we have to be prepared to work with a quick turnaround and to work in emergency.
+For our static sites (e.g. Leer), we are normally able to plan well in advance, but for our other destinations, the Emergency Response areas, we have to be prepared to work with a quick turnaround and to work in emergency.

 An emergency flight constitutes a rapid request for assistance from Medair to the Carrier to transport cargo and / or passengers (on average a passenger and luggage replaces 100kg of cargo) to or from a specific field location for the purposes of an emergency humanitarian intervention or medical evacuation.